Gender Equality in Silicon Valley

 I now see men standing up for women and speaking up when they aren’t treated fairly.
 This didn’t happen much 20 years ago.
 In a meeting with a male colleague and a student’s father recently, the parent addressed all his remarks to my colleague and did not even look at me.
 My colleague called him out on it and requested that he treat me with more respect.

-What is another area in progress has been made for women?
+What is another area in progress that has been made for women?

-If you could change any aspect about women’s treatment/experience in the workforce today, what would that be?
+If you could change any aspect of women’s treatment/experience in the workforce today, what would that be?

 Let me preface my response by saying that most of my professional experience (elementary education and beauty products) has been in industries where the overwhelming majority of workers are women.
 So my perspective does not necessarily reflect the experience of other women who work in male-dominated environments.